Updated January 31st, 2019.

 If you prefer to be in the city, there are a variety of hostels and guesthouses that are suitable for budget travellers.

-- Ugarte Street is another option for travellers with friendly owners, an attached café and beds from $9 US per night.
+- Ugarte Street is another option for travellers with friendly owner, Rafael, an attached café and beds from $9 US per night.
+It’s a great place to meet fellow travellers and arrange trips in the area.

 - El Centurión is perfect for couples, flashpackers and those in need of some comfort on their backpacking trip.
 With amazing rooms, hot showers and delicious breakfast included in the price, sometimes it’s nice to treat yourself!
 Rooms start at $23 US and breakfast is included.

-Just 15-minutes from Trujillo city centre, many backpackers choose to base themselves in mellow Huanchaco with its accessible beach, sea-front bars and many cheap guesthouses.
+Just 15-minutes from Trujillo city centre, many backpackers, and especially surfers, choose to base themselves in mellow Huanchaco with its accessible beach, sea-front bars and many cheap guesthouses.
 You may prefer the chilled-out feel of this beachside town.

 - Hostal Naylamp is a friendly laid-back hostel with beds from $7 US per night.
 The hostel has a large sunny courtyard, an attached restaurant with good food and cheap beer, lots of outdoor seating areas.
 Some of the rooms have terraces where you can hear the sound of the ocean.
 Great choice for budget backpackers.